samwoods1/rototiller/docs/rototiller_task_reference.md

           o.add_argument do |arg|
             arg.name = 'argument'
             arg.add_env({:name => 'ARG_OVERRIDE', :message => 'message at the env for argument'})
-            arg.message = 'This is the message at the option argument level' end
+            arg.message = 'This is the message at the option-argument level' end
         end
       end